geosolutions-it/docker-geoserver/README.md

 ### GIT HASH INFORMATION

-Added git hash information inside of container so for the source code information below command can check the env variable GIT_HASH
+This argument provides git hash information from inside of container.
+In order to get git hash information inside of container add this argument to the build line.
+As requirement git command should be installed.

+--build-arg GIT_HASH=`git show -s --format=%H`

+Below command shows git hash information.

 docker exec -it <geoserver-container-name>  bash -c 'echo $GIT_HASH'